Waste Reduction and Recovery

 CREATIVE REUSE CENTER

-Pop Up Stop is an educational and outreach program dedicated to reducing the amount of unwanted clothing and textiles ending up in landfills or incineration.
+Pop Up Stop is an annual clothing exchange focusing on educational and outreach programs dedicated to reducing the amount of unwanted clothing and textiles ending up in landfills or incineration.
 Based in Richmond, Virginia, we are dedicated to reducing textile waste within the city.
 We are encouraging and inviting surrounding areas to learn more about the environmental impacts of the textiles we wear and use every day

 Household hazardous waste (HHW) is any material that can harm our environment when it’s not handled properly.
 Common examples of household hazardous waste include turpentine, fuel, coolant, batteries, pesticides, herbicides, cleaners, paints, and even electrical devices.
 Help eliminate environmental harm by reading warning labels and disposing of hazardous products properly.
 If you don’t, these household hazardous waste products can contaminate septic tanks, pollute the environment, and pose a threat to overall human health.